psyll/Noty-JS/README.md

 ## Create confirmation with buttons

-In order to create a confirmation notification using the Noty plugin, you can use the following code:
+To generate buttons for notifications, you can use the "buttons" parameter of the "push" method.
+The "buttons" parameter accepts an object where each property represents a button.

 ```javascript
 noty.push({